 African American Schools in Harrison County, KY

-In 1880, the school teachers were Laura Brown in Leesburg; Janie Harding, Ella Asberry, and Frank Howard in Cynthiana [source: U.S Federal Census].
+In 1880, the school teachers were Laura Brown in Leesburg; and Janie Harding, Ella Asberry, and Frank Howard in Cynthiana [source: U.S Federal Census].
 In 1885, there were nine colored school districts with eight schools.
 The teachers were from Xenia, OH.
-In 1892, there were 11 colored school districts with 11 common schools, and the school terms lasted for 3 months (2 schools), 4 months (2 schools), 5 months (5 schools), and more than 5 months (2 schools) [source: Report of the Superintendent of Public Instruction, 1892, p.357-361].
-Three of the school buildings were made of log, seven were frame structures, and 1 was made of brick.
-There were 1,165 school age children, of which 602 were enrolled in the colored common schools and they were taught by 13 teachers.
-In 1890, there was an all time high of 14 teachers in the colored elementary schools [source: History of Education in Harrison County, p.70].
-In 1893, a new colored school was opened, bringing the total number of schools to 12; ten of the schools were taught for 5 months, and two were taught for more than 5 months.
-All but one of the schools was located in the county.
-Beginning in 1895, the colored schools were in session for nine months [source: History of Education in Harrison County, p.121].
-By 1908, there were eight colored school teachers.
-The city school, Cynthiana Colored School, had three teachers, and was soon overcrowded.
+In 1892, there were 11 colored school districts with 11 common schools, the school terms lasting 3 months (2 schools), 4 months (2 schools), 5 months (5 schools), and more than 5 months (2 schools) [source: Report of the Superintendent of Public Instruction, 1892, pp. 357-361].

 - Banneker School, 1921-1963